- Economic Development

 The Mobile Pops and other music groups, including Mobile Piano Ensemble, present concerts at various locations throughout the year.

 Mobile’s Singing Children have performed throughout the nation and is a popular outlet for talented youth.

-The historic Saenger Theatre is under new management and is attracting a number of the nation’s top touring acts.
-The ornate 1,800-seat theater is home to the Mobile Symphony.
+The historic Saenger Theatre attracts a number of the nation’s top touring acts.
+The ornate 1,800-seat theater is also home to the Mobile Symphony.

-Mobile Civic Center is a multi-purpose complex including an arena, theater and exhibit hall.
+The Mobile Civic Center is a multipurpose complex including an arena, theater and exhibit hall.
 The theater is home to Mobile Opera, Mobile Ballet and traveling productions.

 Bernheim Hall, renovated as part of the expansion of the Ben May Main Library of the Mobile Public Library, offers a more intimate setting for performances, lectures and film.